GENESIS ProofRelay MCP Verifier

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description implies usage for safe initial setup ('public-safe', 'without exposing secrets') but does not explicitly state when not to use or name alternative tools for other scenarios.
+The description implies usage for obtaining setup guidance, but does not explicitly state when to use this tool versus alternatives like build_bundle_draft or adapt_agent_identity_evidence.
+No exclusion criteria or alternative tool references are given.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.